-This began with a series of hunger strikes and major street protests consisting of hundreds of thousands of demonstrators.
-On May 14, various opposition groups formed the Confederation for Democracy, which expanded the campaign from a largely middle-class effort to one including the working class and slum dwellers.
+This began with a series of hunger strikes and major street protests consisting of hundreds of thousands of demonstrators (see Table 2 on page 29).
+On May 14, various opposition groups formed the Confederation for Democracy, which expanded the campaign from a largely middleclass effort to one including the working class and slum dwellers.
 By the third week of May, over a half million people had gathered in Bangkok and attempted to seize the Government House.
 Though the protests remained largely nonviolent, some activists responded to security force repression with projectiles, fires, and other acts of vandalism, giving the government an excuse to crack down further.

 In 2006, the Thai army orchestrated a coup that overthrew Prime Minister Thaksin Shinawatra while he was out of the country.
-Source: Wikimedia Commons.
+Credit: Wikimedia Commons.